Haleshot/Haleshot.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Tech-enthusiast and aspiring Machine Learning Engineer pursuing a Bachelor's degree in Artificial Intelligence at NMIMS.
+I am an aspiring Machine Learning Engineer pursuing a Bachelor's degree in Artificial Intelligence at NMIMS.
 My studies focus on the theory and practice of ML, CV, NLP, and DL.

 Over the past year, I've developed a passion for fostering collaborations, developer relations, and open-source advocacy.
 This journey began through extensive resource curation, reading newsletters, and engaging with relevant articles.
 I've found great fulfillment in understanding and contributing to open-source frameworks, whether it's fixing issues, making contributions, or utilizing them in projects from scratch.

 My strengths lie in integrating relevant frameworks with other platforms, services, and libraries.
 This intersection of technical skills and community engagement is where I thrive.
-It combines my love for coding with developer relations, community building through platform integrations, and open-source advocacy.
+It combines my love for coding with developer relations and community building through platform integrations.

 My goal is to create innovative and impactful solutions for real-world problems while continuing to learn and collaborate with other passionate individuals in the tech community.
 I am always eager to learn new skills and technologies and to collaborate with other passionate and talented people; especially in the open-source world.
 {style="text-align: justify;"}